Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: PAC Learning Applied to Clifford Circuits

-The problem of finding a Clifford circuit with zero training error then reduces to the search problem of finding a set of $\alpha, \beta, \gamma, \theta, p, q$ from \cref{eq:clifford_gen} that is consistent with all of these constraints while remaining symplectic according to \cref{eq:symplectic_matrix}.
+The problem of finding a Clifford circuit with zero training error then reduces to the search problem of finding a set of $\alpha, \beta, \gamma, \theta, p, q$ from \cref{eq:clifford_gen} representing a $C^\dagger$ that is consistent with all of these constraints while remaining symplectic according to \cref{eq:symplectic_matrix}.
 Let $\mathcal{C}$ be the set of Clifford circuits.
-We will call this problem $\textsc{CliffordSearch}(s) = \textsc{ConsistentSearch}(\mathcal{C}, s)$.
-Due to Gottesman-Knill \citep{https://doi.org/10.48550/arxiv.quant-ph/9807006, aaronson2004improved} showing that Clifford circuits are classically simulable, the act of verifying that we have a circuit that has zero training error is efficient meaning that the decision version $\textsc{CliffordDecide}(s) = \textsc{ConsistentDecide}(\mathcal{C}, s)$ of the problem is in \np:
+We will call this problem $\textsc{CliffordSearch}(s) = \textsc{ConsistentSearch}(\mathcal{C}, s)$\footnote{We stress that via \cref{def:pac_clifford}, the input states are assumed to be stabilizer states.}.